mirkoprescha/kpi_retention/README.md

     ],
 ```
 - optionally schema enforcement -> reliable data structures over time
- -> And don't overwrite output path with empty dataframe in case of accidently provided wrong array or primary keyname
+ -> Thus don't overwrite output path with empty dataframe in case of accidently provided wrong array or primary keyname
-- Flatten array as string and reach trough of all other attributes.
+- Flatten array as string and reach through of all other attributes.

 ## Open decisions
 - handling of partitioned output.
-Just overwrite given partion or config optional output partions (maybe for first run only)
+Just overwrite given partition or config optional output partitions (maybe for first/initial run)

 ## FAQ
 1. What if entity has no array?